Principal Skinner: "The Principal and the Pauper"

 In "The Principal and the Pauper", it is revealed that Skinner was not who he claimed to be and was really named Armin Tamzarian.
 The episode was pitched and written by Ken Keeler, who was inspired by the Tichborne case of 19th-century England.
 Producers Bill Oakley and Josh Weinstein were excited about the episode because Principal Skinner was one of their favorite characters.
 They "spent a month immersed in the mind of Seymour Skinner" to prepare that episode, and from that point forward, took every opportunity to "tinker with [Skinner's] personality and his backstory and his homelife."

 They intended for the episode to be "an experiment" and that the ending was meant to allow viewers to reset to the point before Skinner was revealed to be an impostor.
 The revelation that Principal Skinner was not who the audience had long been led to believe (as well as the self-referential deus ex machina ending of the episode) was negatively received by many fans and critics, and is considered by some to be the point at which the series as a whole jumped the shark.
 Oakley considers "The Principal and the Pauper" the most controversial episode from his tenure as executive producer.

 In April 2001, in an interview, Harry Shearer, the voice of Principal Skinner, recalled that after reading the script, he told the writers, "That's so wrong.
 You're taking something that an audience has built eight years or nine years of investment in and just tossed it in the trash can for no good reason, for a story we've done before with other characters.
 It's so arbitrary and gratuitous, and it's disrespectful to the audience."

-The writers themselves have since mocked the inconsistencies created by the episode; in the season 15 episode "I, (Annoyed Grunt)-Bot", Lisa is seen writing Snowball II on a cat food dish to save money after what would be the fourth Snowball's purchase.
-Skinner walks by and asks "that's really a cheat, isn't it?" to which Lisa pointedly replies, "I guess you're right, Principal Tamzarian."
-Skinner then quickly excuses himself to Lisa and walks away.
+The writers themselves have since mocked the inconsistencies created by the episode; in the season 15 episode "I, (Annoyed Grunt)-Bot", Lisa is seen talking to her new cat, Snowball V, saying "You're Snowball Five.
+But to save money on a new dish, we'll just call you Snowball Two and pretend this whole thing never happened", after losing three cats to death in the episode.
+Skinner walks by and asks, "That's really a cheat, isn't it?", to which Lisa pointedly replies, "I guess you're right, Principal Tamzarian."
+Skinner then quickly excuses himself to Lisa with "I'll just be moving along, Lisa.
+Snowball Two", and walks away.

+Over time, "The Principal and the Pauper" came to be considered non-canon, showing the moment when Agnes was pregnant with him in "Boy Meets Curl", and in later episodes showing him through flashbacks growing up with Agnes, appearing as a child alongside her in "Walking Big & Tall", or his time at home before university in "Grampy Can Ya Hear Me".